dialex/start-testing/docs/tools/dev-methodologies.md

 These unit tests usually cover happy and sad paths (see [Test types: Unit tests]()).

+### ATDD

+For every feature or acceptance criteria, repeat this cycle:

+1. Write a list of acceptance criteria to consider a feature done.
+2. Automate those criteria into acceptance tests.
+3. Run those tests.
+They should fail.
+4. Decide what code changes are necessary to pass those tests.
+   1. For each code change, perform the "Red-Green-Refactor" cycle.
+5. Run those tests.
+They should pass.

+These acceptance tests usually cover just the happy path (see [Test types: Acceptance tests]()).

 ---

 > There are things about your domain that you don’t know or you’ve misunderstood.
 By talking through examples in groups, the chances of uncovering these gaps is increased.